kappa-db/multifeed-index/README.md

 latest known change.
 The `cb()` function fires exactly once.
 You may call `index.ready()` multiple times with different functions.

+### index.pause([cb])

+Pauses the indexing process.
+Whatever batches of entries are currently being processed will finish first.
+If a callback `cb` is given, it will be called once pending entries are processed and the indexer is fully paused.

+### index.resume()

+Synchronously restarts a paused indexer.

 ### index.on('indexed', function (nodes) {})

 Event emitted when entries have finished being indexed.